-Edwardian Engagement Rings (1900-1920) When the oxyacetylene torch was invented, platinum became the vogue metal for antique engagement rings.
-Jewelers began crafting lacy and pierced shapes, milgraining, scrollwork, and filigree detail on the mountings.
+- Edwardian Engagement Rings (1900–1920): When the oxyacetylene torch was invented, platinum became the vogue metal for antique engagement rings.
+Jewelers began crafting lacy and pierced shapes, mill graining, scrollwork, and filigree detail on the mountings.
 Along with rose-cut diamonds, brilliant sapphires were especially popular during the Edwardian era.

-Art Deco Engagement Rings (1920-1930) The 20s were an age of machinery, exploration, jazz, and exoticism.
+- Art Deco Engagement Rings (1920–1930): The 1920s were an age of machinery, exploration, and jazz.
 Art Deco antique engagement rings reflect the era with a streamlined geometric look.
-Early Art Deco rings diverged from pale Edwardian designs with colorful, contrasting gemstones, although soon went to a platinum diamond-packed look for a glittering streamlined look, a la the Chrysler Building.
+Early Art Deco rings diverged from pale Edwardian designs with colorful, contrasting gemstones, although soon went to a platinum diamond-packed look for a glittering streamlined look, just like the Chrysler Building.
 Art Deco rings are currently the most popular antique engagement rings for newly engaged couples.

 Things to Know About Antique Engagement Rings

-Craftsmanship Look carefully at the craftsmanship of the ring.
-If you were to try to commission a modern jeweler to match the work on an Edwardian ring, you would end up spending many times more than what you'd pay for an authentic ring of the era.
-Avoid poor replica rings which mimic the style, but can't hold a candle to the quality and character of an older ring.
+- Craftsmanship: Look carefully at the craftsmanship of the ring.
+If you were to try to commission a modern jeweler to match the work on an Edwardian ring, you would end up spending much more than what you'd pay for an authentic ring of the era.
+Avoid poor replica rings that mimic the style but can't hold a candle to the quality and character of an older ring.

 Where to Buy an Antique Engagement Ring

 Whenever purchasing antique jewelry, look carefully at the descriptions of each piece.
-Make sure they will give you, in writing, a complete description of the piece, including age, size, condition, color, carat, clarity, and cut.
-Preferably, they will have a certified gemologists report for you.
-As with any sizeable purchase, you'll want to ask all of your questions about the piece before you hand over a check.
+Make sure they will give you in writing a complete description of the piece, including age, size, condition, color, carat, clarity, and cut.
+Preferably, they will have a certified gemologist's report for you.
+As with any sizeable purchase, ask all of your questions about the piece before you hand over any money.
 And make sure you know the return policy, should you be unhappy with your purchase.

-Antique engagement rings can be found at a variety of places including antique stores, jewelers, estate sales, pawn shops and online.
-I advise that a novice buyer should stick to jewelers and antique jewelry specialists, who will be able to guide you in your purchase.
+Antique engagement rings can be found at a variety of places including antique stores, jewelers, estate sales, pawnshops, and online.
+Novice buyers should stick to jewelers and antique jewelry specialists who will be able to guide you in your purchase.
 Always make sure you are going to a reputable seller.